Lynn Timms, BSc (Hons), MBPsS

 Further information.

-UNICEF UK Baby Friendly Initiative Helping a baby with tongue tie.
+UNICEF Baby Friendly Initiative Helping a baby with tongue tie.

 Nice Interventional Procedure Division of ankyloglossia (tongue-tie) for breastfeeding, information for the public.
 December 2005.